 I managed to drive it in bright sunshine and blue skies.
 People who have lived in Alaska their whole lives and driven to Valdez dozens of times said they had never seen that kind of weather.
 I was very lucky.

-When you get to Valdez, the harbor is a spectacular site.
+When you get to Valdez, the harbor is a spectacular sight.
 The harbor pictures were taken at 6:00am and show the sun on the mountains overlooking a very calm harbor.
 If you look closely in the third harbor picture, you will see the large oil tanker, which is dwarfed by the oil tanks, which is then dwarfed by the mountains.
 What a sight!

 The trip to Valdez and the harbor itself is worth the trip.
 Then you can take the ferry to Whittier where you get to drive through a mountain on your way to either Homer, Seward, or Anchorage, depending on your next destination.